An iterative ILP approach for constructing a Hamiltonian decomposition of a regular multigraph: Computational results

 The ILP algorithms are implemented in C++, for the SA and GVNS algorithms the existing implementation in Node.js \cite {nik:kozl:2020} is taken.
 Computational experiments were performed on an Intel (R) Core (TM) i5-4460 machine with a 3.20GHz CPU and 16GB RAM.
 As the ILP-solver we used SCIP 7.0.2 \cite{gamr:etal:2020ZR}.

-The results of computational experiments are presented in Tables \ref{table:random_undirected} and \ref{table:random_directed}.
+The algorithms were tested on random directed and undirected Hamiltonian cycles.
 For each graph size, 100 pairs of random permutations with a uniform probability distribution were generated by the Fisher-Yates shuffle algorithm \cite {knuth:1997}.
 For two ILP algorithms, a limit of 2 hours was set for each set of 100 instances.
 Therefore, the tables indicate how many instances out of 100 the algorithms managed to solve in 2 hours For both heuristic algorithms, a limit of 60 seconds per test was set, as well as a limit on the number of iterations: $2\,500$ for SA and $250$ for GVNS.
 The reason is that the heuristic algorithms have a one-sided error.
 If the algorithm finds a solution, then the solution exists.
 However, the heuristic algorithms cannot guarantee that the solution to the problem does not exist, only that the solution has not been found in a given time or number of iterations.
-For each set of 100 instances, the tables show the average running time in seconds and the average number of iterations separately for problems with and without a solution.
+For each set of 100 instances, the tables show the average running time in seconds and the average number of iterations separately for feasible and infeasible problems.